Canon 6D vs R6

 Travel and landscape photographers will find it useful that the 6D has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The Canon R6 is a recent model that features in the current product line-up of Canon.
-In contrast, the 6D has been discontinued (but can be found pre-owned on eBay).
+The R6 is a recent model that features in the current product line-up of Canon.
+In contrast, the 6D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 6D was succeeded by the Canon 6D Mark II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 6D and R6 can be found, respectively, in the Canon 6D Manual (free pdf) or the online Canon R6 Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 6D and the Canon R6?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.